-The other KLM flagship airport lounge at Amsterdam Schiphol airport is Lounge 25, the Schengen (European flight) lounge which is situated on the upper level between Lounge 1 and 2, near the D gates.
+The other KLM flagship airport lounge at Amsterdam Schiphol airport is Lounge 25, the Schengen (European flight) lounge situated on the upper level between Lounge 1 and 2, near the D gates.
 This is a brilliant European flight lounge and the best at Amsterdam airport.

-The Schengen Lounge 25 is for European departures so it does not have such extensive facilities as the non-Schengen lounge but is still one of the best European lounges.
+The Schengen Lounge 25 is for European departures, so it does not have such extensive facilities as the non-Schengen lounge but is still one of the best European lounges.
 It has a bright blue check-in area and can be quite busy.

 There are loads of seats in this lounge, some with really nice soft reading lights and all with electrical outlets and USBs to plug into.
 There’s a dark, circular tv room in the center and workstation seats.
 There are also shower rooms in this lounge (free of charge).

-There are various buffets with pretty fruit, bread, cold cut meats cheese and snacks, including a massive table of stroopwafels (yum, try them if you haven’t already) and other cookies.
-There is then another buffet area with an enormous array of food including hot pasta, hot noodles, hot soups, and loads of salads.
+There are various buffets with pretty fruit, bread, cold cut meats, cheese, and snacks, including a massive table of stroopwafels (yum, try them if you haven’t already) and other cookies.
+There is then another buffet area with an enormous array of food, including hot pasta, hot noodles, hot soups, and loads of salads.
 More than enough to fill you up and of a decent quality.
-This level of food, both in quantity and quality is unusual for a European flight lounge which makes this lounge all the greater.
+This level of food, both in quantity and quality, is unusual for a European flight lounge, which makes this lounge all the greater.
 Hot and cold, soft and alcoholic drinks, are available.